gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_game-specific_troubleshooting.md

 Some users report that Torchlight 2 does not work if you do not have en_US.UTF8 in your locale.

-Double check you have generated the locale needed in [Steam Installation Requirements](Steam#Installation "Steam Installation Requirements"){.wikilink}.
+Double check you have generated the locale needed in [Steam Installation Requirements](Steam#Installation "wikilink").

 ### Tower Unite {#tower_unite}